Income driven repayment, or IDR, is the term used by the government to describe five loan repayment plans. They are:

 Now that you know what your estimated tax liability will be, you need to develop a plan and implement it.
 Therefore, you need to know the minimum amount you need to save each month.
 We call this your “required minimum monthly savings amount.”
 You also need a way to implement the plan because the estimated tax liability will change over-time.

-Once you sign-up, you will link your student loan account and an account where you are saving the required minimum monthly savings amount to your FitBUX profile.
-From there, the IDR Tax Savings Solution will provide you with a recommended minimum amount you should be saving and update your progress towards your tax liability in real-time.
+Once you upgrade your membership, you will link your loan account and an account where you are saving the required minimum monthly savings amount to your FitBUX profile.
+From there, our technology provides you with a recommended minimum amount to save each month and update your progress towards your tax liability in real-time.